No to NATO

 The US drive for global domination through military influence was most notable in Afghanistan.
 NATO assumed control of the International Security Assistance Force (ISAF) in Afghanistan in 2003, marking NATO’s first deployment outside Europe or North America.
 NATO only withdrew its troops from Afghanistan in 2021.

-Elsewhere in the Middle East, NATO agreed to expand its anti-ISIS training mission in Iraq in 2021 – a decision taken even though the country’s Parliament voted in 2020 in favour of demanding that foreign troops leave.
+NATO has also undertaken operations in Libya and the Horn of Africa over the last decade and is now looking at how to expand its reach in the Middle East and Africa.
+NATO agreed to expand its anti-ISIS training mission in Iraq in 2021 – a decision taken even though the country’s Parliament voted in 2020 in favour of demanding that foreign troops leave.

 NATO has even declared space ‘an operational domain’, extending the reach of the alliance still further.
 In its 2021 summit, the alliance extended the Article 5 collective defence clause to include space attacks.